 - You must begin the program in the semester for which you are accepted.
 We do not permit admissions deferrals.

-- If accepted, you must meet with a preprofessional advisor (over the phone or in person) as soon as appointments are available, before you are able to start the program.
+- If accepted, you must sign up for one of the Overview Group Advision sessions before you are able to start the program.